Herpes is a family of viruses that cause infections in humans.

 - changes in bowel habits

-In a fact sheet published in 2013, the Centers for Disease Control and Prevention (CDC) stated that more than 24 million Americans had HSV-II, and that each year an additional 776,000 Americans were diagnosed.
+According to the Centers for Disease Control and Prevention (CDC), more than 24 million Americans had HSV2 in 2013, and an additional 776,000 Americans were being diagnosed each year.

-In the United States, one in six people has genital herpes, according to the CDC.
+In the United States, 1 in 6 people has genital herpes, according to the CDC.
 The same virus that causes genital herpes can cause lesions in the genitals, anus, or perianus.
-However, not everyone with genital herpes has anal herpes.
+But, not everyone with genital herpes has anal herpes.

-To do this, your doctor will draw a blood sample.
+To do this, your doctor will either take a culture from the blisters or ulcers or draw a blood sample.
 That sample will be sent to a laboratory where tests will determine the cause of your symptoms.
 With that information, your doctor can discuss treatment options.

-Treatment for anal herpes helps reduce the duration of the outbreak and the intensity.
-Treatment may also reduce your risk for passing the infection to a sexual partner.
+Treatment for anal herpes helps reduce the length of the outbreak and the intensity.
+It may also reduce your risk for passing the infection to a sexual partner.

-The primary treatment for anal herpes is antiviral therapy.
-HSV-II is a virus.
+The main treatment for anal herpes is antiviral therapy.
+HSV is a virus.
 Antiviral medications fight the virus.
-People with HSV-II are given antiviral medications to reduce the symptoms until the outbreak ends.
+People with HSV are given antiviral medications to reduce the symptoms until the outbreak ends.
 In addition, a doctor may prescribe an antiviral medication to take regularly.

 Long-term use of antiviral medication is also known as suppressive therapy.
-People who use suppressive therapy to manage HSV-II reduce their risk of passing the infection to a sexual partner.
+People who use suppressive therapy to manage HSV reduce their risk of passing the infection to a sexual partner.

 In cases of severe anal herpes, your doctor may suggest intravenous antiviral therapy.
-This means the antiviral medicines will be injected directly into your bloodstream through a needle inserted into a vein.
+This means the antiviral medications will be injected directly into your bloodstream through a needle inserted into a vein.

-Antiviral medication will help reduce the frequency and severity of anal HSV-II recurrence.
-When HSV-II does erupt again, the ongoing antiviral treatment can help shorten the duration.
+Antiviral medication will help reduce the frequency and severity of anal HSV recurrence.
+When HSV does erupt again, the ongoing antiviral treatment can help shorten the duration.

-Over time, episodes of herpes outbreak around the anus will decrease.
+Over time, episodes of herpes outbreaks around the anus will decrease.
 Ultimately, you and your doctor may decide to end suppressive therapy.
-If so, you’ll likely begin using antiviral medicines again when a new outbreak occurs.
+If so, you might begin using antiviral medications again when a new outbreak occurs.

 Even though the virus is still present in your body, it may be dormant or inactive for long periods of time.
 Outbreaks are typically triggered by an external factor such as stress, illness, or sun exposure.

-It’s possible not to know you have HSV-II.
+It’s possible not to know you have HSV.
 Symptoms aren’t always obvious, so you might not realize you’re infected.
 In that case, you may pass the infection to others without knowing.
-The only way to know if you’re infected is to have an STI screening.

-Because STIs like HSV-II are passed during sexual contact, you can lower your risk by practicing safe sex.
+Because STIs like HSV are passed during sexual contact, you can lower your risk by practicing safe sex.
 Use these safe sex measures to reduce your risk:

-- Wear a condom or barrier protection during every sexual encounter, including anal or oral sex.
+- Wear a condom or LINK: barrier protection during every sexual encounter, including anal or oral sex.

 - Reduce your number of sexual partners.